Create a free account to check out faster, store multiple shipping addresses, view and track your orders in your account, and much more.

 Please enter your password to continue.

-Your heavy tin flask may serve in the city, but when you’re making a trek through the mountains, utility is key.
-This no-frills alternative is as light as it is sturdy, providing a simple, durable vessel for your backcountry beverage.
+Your heavy tin flask may serve in the city, but when you're making a trek through the mountains, utility is key.
+This no-frills alternative is made from high-density thermoplastic, providing a simple and durable vessel for your backcountry beverage.
 The only real struggle: deciding what to fill it with.

 This is a pretty decent flask, and I'm happy to have it around (for adult beverages more than water), but I wouldn't purchase it if it wasn't included in my box.
 Having said that, it's a very sturdy, light flask, but not a lot of volume to take on a hike or something.3